 Children with Autism Bullied 3 Times as Much

-New Data Show Children With Autism Bullied Three Times More Frequently Than Their Unaffected Siblings - The Interactive Autism Network reports 63 percent of children with autism have been bullied.
+New data shows children with autism bullied three times more frequently than their unaffected siblings - The Interactive Autism Network reports 63 percent of children with autism have been bullied.

-The Interactive Autism Network (IAN), www.ianproject.org, the nation's largest online autism research initiative and a project of the Kennedy Krieger Institute, reports preliminary results of the first national survey to examine the impact of bullying on children with autism spectrum disorders (ASD).
+The Interactive Autism Network (IAN) reports preliminary results of the first national survey to examine the impact of bullying on children with autism spectrum disorders (ASD).
 The results show that 63 percent of children with ASD have been bullied at some point in their lives.
 These children, who are sometimes intentionally "triggered" into meltdowns or aggressive outbursts by peers, are bullied three times more frequently than their siblings who do not have ASD.

 "These survey results show the urgent need to increase awareness, influence school policies and provide families and children with effective strategies for dealing with bullying," said Dr. Paul Law, director of the IAN Project at the Kennedy Krieger Institute.
-"We hope that this research will aid efforts to combat bullying by helping parents, policymakers and educators understand the extent of this problem in the autism community and be prepared to intervene."
-(For more insights on the survey results, visit this online discussion with Dr. Connie Anderson, IAN's community scientific liaison.)
+"We hope that this research will aid efforts to combat bullying by helping parents, policymakers, and educators understand the extent of this problem in the autism community and be prepared to intervene."

 Nearly 1,200 parents of children with ASD completed the survey.
-Findings show that these children (ages 6 to 15 years) are especially vulnerable to bullying, and point to a number of risk factors.
+Findings show that these children (ages 6 to 15 years) are especially vulnerable to bullying, and point to several risk factors.

 - While bullying occurred at every grade level, between 5th and 8th grades appeared to be the worst, with 42 to 49 percent of children with ASD in those grades currently bullied.

-- Children with ASD attending regular public schools are bullied at a rate of nearly 50 percent more than children in private school or special education settings.
+- Children with ASD attending regular public schools are bullied at nearly 50 percent more than children in private school or special education settings.

-- Types of bullying most often reported include being teased, picked on or made fun of (73 percent); being ignored or left out of things on purpose (51 percent); being called bad names (47 percent); and being pushed, shoved, hit, slapped or kicked (nearly 30 percent).
+- Types of bullying most often reported include being teased, picked on or made fun of (73 percent); being ignored or left out of things deliberately (51 percent); being called bad names (47 percent); and being pushed, shoved, hit, slapped or kicked (nearly 30 percent).

 - Behaviors and traits associated with becoming a target of bullying include clumsiness, poor hygiene, rigid rule keeping, talking obsessively about a favorite topic, frequent meltdowns and inflexibility.